Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 • Many academic and scientific publishers provide their own special class files for articles and books (some come with LATEX, others are on the publishers’ web sites for download);

-• Conference organisers may also provide class files for authors to write papers for submission, presentation, preprints, and proceedings;
+• Conference organisers often provide class files for authors to write papers for submission, presentation, preprints, and proceedings;

 • Many universities provide their own thesis document classes in order to ensure exact fulfilment of their formatting requirements (many of these are on CTAN);